What You’ll Learn from this Episode about Empty Nest from the Inside Out:

-- What it’s really like to leave home and go away to university.
+- What it’s like for your kid to to leave home and go away to university.

 - Why living with other students is an awesome intermediary stage of life.